dwgebler/doclite/index.md

 ## About DocLite

-DocLite is a powerful NoSQL document store for PHP built on top of SQLite.
-It uses the PHP PDO SQLite library to access a SQLite database and automatically manage documents organized in to named collections, which are stored as JSON.
+DocLite is a powerful NoSQL document store for PHP built on top of SQLite, providing a robust, fast and ACID compliant alternative to flat-file databases like SleekDB.
+It uses the
+PHP PDO SQLite library to access a SQLite database and automatically manage documents organized in to named collections, which are stored as JSON.